Seinfeld Actress Estelle Harris Died At Age 93 - NewsBreak

 Seinfeld Actress Estelle Harris Died At Age 93

 According to Variety, Seinfeld and Toy Story actress Estelle Harris passed away Saturday night at age 93.
 Harris died of natural causes.
-Estelle Harris was iconic in her role as...kdhlradio.com
+Estelle Harris was iconic in her role as...power96radio.com

 According to Variety, Seinfeld and Toy Story actress Estelle Harris passed away Saturday night at age 93.
 Harris died of natural causes.
-Estelle Harris was iconic in her role as...kdhlradio.com
+Estelle Harris was iconic in her role as...power96radio.com

 Comments / 0